jecklgamis/dropwizard-kotlin-example/README.md

 This is an example Dropwizard app using Kotlin.

-A CI built Docker image is available in Docker Hub, run it using `docker run -p 8080:8080 -p 8443:8443 jecklgamis/dropwizard-kotlin-example:latest`

 ## Running The App
 Ensure you have Java 8 or later.
 ```